pi-hole/docs/docs/main/prerequisites.md

 !!! warning "Firewall configuration"
     Do ***never*** open the ports listed above to the Internet.
 They ***will*** lead to creating an [open resolver](http://openresolverproject.org/).
 Open resolvers are almost always a severe danger both for you and other users of the Internet.
 There is a lot that can go wrong and could make you becoming part of a botnet (more precisely a DNS amplification attack participant) very easily.
 When you need to use your Pi-hole from the Internet (whilst travelling, etc.), you ***must*** set up a VPN to do so (see, e.g., [our OpenVPN guide](../../guides/vpn/overview) on how to do this).
 This will give you safe and secure access from your Pi-hole for everywhere.
 This cannot be stressed enough.

+!!! info "Random UDP ports"
+    Note that Pi-hole uses, by default, *random* UDP ports to send outbound DNS queries from, and listen for their replies on.
+This makes Pi-hole more secure against DNS spoofing attacks and follows the recommendations from [RFC 5452](https://tools.ietf.org/html/rfc5452#section-4.5) *Measures for Making DNS More Resilient against Forged Answers*, Section 4.5:
+    > [...]
+    >
+    > If multiple ports are used for sending queries, this enlarges the effective ID space by a factor equal to the number of ports used.
+    >
+    > [...]

+    By default, FTL chooses a random port in the range of 1,024 - 65,535 (= 64,512 possibilities) to maxime resilience against forged DNS answers.

 !!! info "Optional ports"
     The use of lighttpd on port _80_ is optional if you decide not to install the Web dashboard during installation.
     The use of pihole-FTL  on ports _67_ or _547_ is optional, but required if you use the DHCP functions of Pi-hole.